taeeekim/bmeg310/Final Project/Final_Project_Overview.md

 * Progress report should be uploaded to github and the link should be sent to the instructors as a direct message on Piazza.
 Please do not send direct emails.

 **Part 3:** Oral Presentations
-* An 8-minute presentation of your project, to be pre-recorded and uploaded to Youtube, which should include the following sections:
+* A presentation (up to 8min) of your project, to be pre-recorded and uploaded to Youtube, which should include the following sections:
     * **Project Goal:** An introduction to your dataset, the disease you are investigating, and an explanation of your research question and process.
 Should provide a clear summary of the result you have attempted to show with your analysis, and should convey the biological and clinical importance of the analysis you have decided to perform.
     * **Methods:** Give a detailed walkthrough of the workflow you have developed.
 Provide a reason why each component was chosen, and explain how the workflow is suited to the research question you have defined.
     * **Discussion:** Provide a detailed overview of your results through each stage of your analysis.
 Clearly highlight any information relevant to the overall result you have found, including any challenges you faced with your dataset or workflow.
 Show how this information has led you to a conclusion regarding the results of your investigations and how this conclusion addresses your research question.
 If no conclusive result was found, explain why you believe this is the case, citing trends in your data.
 If you have found important trends in your data related to the genome, propose a biological interpretation of these trends in terms of possible mechanisms.
 Try to link any biological effects to potential clinical relevance.
 Finally, it is important to perform a literature search to see if the findings/interpretation/hypotheses identified from your exploratory analysis work are supported by the literature.